PsuAstro528/Fall2021-website-src/content/project/rubrics.md

 {{%excerpt-include filename="lessons/week11/project.md" /%}}

-## Completed Project:
 ### Submit second parallel version of code
-Typically, the second parallel version of the code is parallelized using one of: 1) multiple cores with distributed-memory, GPU, Intel Phi, or a cloud provider.
+Typically, the second parallel version of the code is parallelized using one of: multiple cores with distributed-memory or a GPU.
+Other alternatives include using Intel Phis, TPUs, or a cloud environment like JuliaHub.

+{{%excerpt-include filename="lessons/week13/project.md" /%}}

+### Completed Project:
 {{%excerpt-include filename="lessons/week14/project.md" /%}}

 ### Project Presentation